TaranenkoDenis/examples_of_flutter_state_management/README.md

-# Application, which contains examples of various state management techniques.
+# Application with examples of various state management techniques.